is part of the Informa Markets Division of Informa PLC

 Even the explicitly energy- and cost-saving devices can help create a more productive office environment.
 By managing lighting, temperature and air quality according to exterior conditions and the particular needs of employees, building managers can create a bespoke workplace experience more conducive to workplace wellbeing, and therefore employee productivity.

 With your free ticket, you’ll be able to hear from leading experts, discover new products and solutions and see the smart technology for yourself in a full-scale replica of a smart office.
-Get your ticket today.
+Register your interest for IBE 2021 today.